saxenism/safu-zk/README.md

 ## 0.1 IsZero

-  This circuits returns 1 if the input signal *i* is 0 otherwise returns 0 for non-zero values.
+  This circuits returns 1 if the input signal *in* is 0 otherwise returns 0 for non-zero values.
 Figure out how can you break this circuit.

   ```
   pragma circom 2.1.6;